MoLow/ng-node-compile/README.md

 Compile html templates the angular way, in node js! this is a pretty new package, so don't hesitate adding issues or pull requests!

-Note: this version is for support in Node.js™. if need to use in io.js, use [newer version](https://github.com/MoLow/ng-node-compile) of package.

 ```js
 new ngcompile().$interpolate("hello {{name}}")({ name: 'Jhon doe' });